Vampire squid: Feeding

 Vampire squid have eight arms but lack feeding tentacles (like octopods), and instead use two retractile filaments in order to capture food.
 These filaments have small hairs on them, made up of many sensory cells, that help them detect and secure their prey.
 They combine waste with mucus secreted from the suckers to form balls of food.
 As sedentary generalist feeders, they feed on detritus, including the remains of gelatinous zooplankton (such as salps, larvaceans, and medusae jellies) and complete crustaceans, such as copepods, ostracods, amphipods, and isopods, as well as faecal pellets of other aquatic organisms that live above.
 Vampire squids also use a unique luring method where they purposefully agitate bioluminescent protists in the water as a way to attract larger prey for them to consume.

-The mature vampire squid is also thought to be an opportunistic hunter of larger prey as fish bones and scales, along with gelatinous zooplankton, has been recorded in mature vampire squid stomachs.
+The mature vampire squid is also thought to be an opportunistic hunter of larger prey as fish bones and scales, along with gelatinous zooplankton, have been found in mature vampire squid stomachs.